danweiner/learning-p5-js/README.md

 I'm beginning to think this may become an open source project similar to [The Odin Project](https://www.theodinproject.com/) or [freeCodeCamp](https://www.freecodecamp.org/).

-I'm thinking of calling it Project Tengu.
-A Tengu is a long-nosed goblin creature from Japanese folklore.
-I'm also intrigued that the characters for Tengu (天狗) mean "celestial dog."
-This name is in beta.
-See this [tofugu link](https://www.tofugu.com/japan/tengu/) for more info on Tengu.
+I'm thinking of calling it Space Bear.
+Or Coding Jet.

 # Introduction